wime12/cmark-roff/README.md

 **cmark-roff** is a backend for the CommonMark parsing and rendering library **cmark**.
-It transforms CommonMark input to roff macros, escape sequences and text.
-No special existing macro package for roff is the target.
+It transforms CommonMark input to roff macros, escape sequences and text. **cmar-roff** does not target any of the existing macro packages for roff.
 Instead the user should write his or her own macro packages for the intended formats like articles, reports, books, letters, ... .

 The roff family of typesetting systems are fast, do not need many resources and are very flexible.
 Together with cmark input they